FINISHING AND COATING MAGAZINE:

 LOW |

-Since VCN continuously replenishes cleaner at a surface, lower concentrations of surfactant is required to accomplish effective cleaner. |
+Since VCN continuously replenishes cleaner at the surface, lower concentrations of surfactant are required to achieve effective cleaning. |

 Effective Rinse Method |